opentaps/open-climate-investing/book/Climate-and-Investing.md

 ### What it all Means

-Scenarios analysis, especially about the future, are usually wrong.
+_“It's tough to make predictions, especially about the future.” - Yogi Berra_

+Did you know [Nostradamus and Niels Bohr also said the same thing](https://www.economist.com/letters-to-the-editor-the-inbox/2007/07/15/the-perils-of-prediction-june-2nd)?
+The fact is, everybody knows predictions are hard to make.
 Yet scenarios help us see and prepare for the range of potential outcomes.
+Even more importantly, they're read by policymakers and regulators and thus have a habit of actually influencing the future.

+Take a step back, and you'll see that a few things are already clear:

+ * Climate change is happening.
+ * The longer we try to ignore it, the higher the costs which will be disproportionately concentrated in some geographic areas and specific sectors of the economy.
+ * If we manage a gradual transition, the costs of mitigation and adaptation could be spread out for an orderly transition.
+ * In any scenario, there will be winners and losers.

+What makes it complicated is that mitigation and adaptation could take place over decades.
+While it's good to have time to prepare, it also creates a lot of different options.
+Once you add different industries, countries, and the politicians who support them, it becomes even more complicated.
+Hence the difficulties of knowing how it will play out.

+But as investors, our job is to judge, not to know.
+As I will show you in the [next chapter](Analyzing-Investments.md), we can compare the market's expectations with our analysis and make investment decisions, even if we don't know exactly how climate change and its related transition will play out.

 ### References

-All references to "NGFS Case Studies book" is the [Case Studies of Environmental Risk Analysis Methodologies](https://www.ngfs.net/sites/default/files/medias/documents/case_studies_of_environmental_risk_analysis_methodologies.pdf) from the [Network for Greening the Financial System](https://www.ngfs.net/en) is a collection of climate risk analysis.
+All references to "NGFS Case Studies book" is the [Case Studies of Environmental Risk Analysis Methodologies](https://www.ngfs.net/sites/default/files/medias/documents/case_studies_of_environmental_risk_analysis_methodologies.pdf) from the [Network for Greening the Financial System](https://www.ngfs.net/en).